rfxcom/node-rfxcom/README.md

 * deviceId: Address/unitcode as a hexadecimal string, e.g. "0x123/2"
 * idBytes: Address as an array of 3 bytes, e.g. [0x00, 0x01, 0x23]
 * unitCode: Unit code as a byte, e.g. 0x02

+This event is emitted approximately 10s after the `listRemotes()` command is given, as the only way to detect the end of the list is to wait for the response timeout - the RFXtrx433E does not send an 'end of list' packet.

 "status"
 --------